Listen to the official Language Testing podcast called Language Testing Bytes for free at http://ltj.sagepub.com

 - An article should relate reported findings or proposed theoretical contribution to existing knowledge.
 This is generally to be accomplished through a competent and critical review of the relevant literature.

 - Research articles, whether quantitative or qualitative in approach, should be based on new data collected and analysed in a rigorous and well-designed investigation.
-Reanalyses of “old” data may be used to support theoretical contributions.
+Secondary analyses may be used to support theoretical contributions.

 Reviewers make recommend that a submission be (a) rejected, (b) revised and resubmitted, (c) accepted for publication with minor amendments, or (d) accepted for publication forthwith.
 In the case of (c) the editors may ask one or more of the reviewers to ‘sign off’ on amendments, or undertake this task themselves.
 When manuscripts are revised and resubmitted the editors make every attempt to ask the original reviewers to consider the manuscript again and evaluate it against the specific recommendations made in the first review.
 If for any reason a reviewer declines to take part in a second review, the editors will attempt to find a replacement reviewer.

 The final decision to publish or reject remains with the editors.